Manage Code in App Designer Code View

 |Pane Name||Pane Appearance||Pane Features|

-In the editor, some sections of code are editable and some are not.
-Gray sections of code are not editable.
-Those sections are generated and managed by App Designer.
-However, white sections are editable, and they correspond to:
+In the Code View editor, some sections of code are editable and some are not.
+Uneditable sections are generated and managed by App Designer, whereas editable sections correspond to:

 The body of functions you define (e.g., callbacks and helper functions)

 Custom property definitions